 Really good value, convenient, and reliable.
 This is a good unit.
-In terms of value, Energy Matrix is “only” the 5th strongest absorber, but its convenience and reliability puts it in 3rd place overall, and some would argue 2nd.
+In terms of value, Energy Matrix is “only” the 4th strongest absorber, but its convenience and reliability puts it in 3rd place overall, and some would argue 2nd.

 Colossus is the third strongest absorber, and when the stars align, it can even be a more powerful absorber than Defense Grid.
 It also isn’t too inconvenient – it requires a similar tech setup to Centurion, and we’ve already established Centurion’s tech cost isn’t too bad for a big absorber.
 So why is it coming in fifth place in the overall rankings?